B.C. Court to hear constitutional challenge over assisted suicide in faith-based health care facilities

 The Supreme Court of British Columbia will hear the case, with trial proceedings scheduled to run from January 12 to February 6, 2026, in Vancouver.

 As an intervenor, the Delta Hospice Society will argue that many terminally ill patients wish to spend their final days in palliative care settings that affirm life and do not introduce euthanasia.
-The Society will submit that section 7 of the Charter requires the availability of MAID-free palliative care spaces for patients who seek them.
+The Society will submit that section 7 of the Charter requires the availability of assisted suicide-free palliative care spaces for patients who seek them.

 Constitutional lawyer Allison Pejovic said, “There are many terminally ill palliative care patients in British Columbia who desire to spend their final days without being asked if they want their life ended by their health care provider.”